Originally posted 7/30/15

 At the same time, I was facing the fact that my mom had been diagnosed with cancer.
 I was seeing life as more precious and potentially much shorter than I had before.
 And as I tried to push my teenage hopes of being fabulous into this grown-up perspective, it became quite clear that looking good while swinging from a rope isn’t really what life is about.

 In the 27 years that followed, that simple decision has proven to shape my experiences.
 I am not as attractive, as athletic or as smart as some, but that hasn’t keep me from jumping in.
 I am a jack of all trades, master of nothing and I’m happy about that.
 My life is rich and one of the reasons for that is that I keep choosing to participate.
-That 15 year old has whispered in my ear hundreds of times saying, “enjoy this.”
+That 15 year old has whispered in my ear hundreds of times saying, “jump in.”

 “Travel to that new place, wear your swimsuit often, go on that snowboarding trip, apply for that job, sign up for that half-marathon, do things that aren’t comfortable, speak up in that meeting, play soccer on Wednesdays with your staff, wait for the right one, marry him, have babies, dress up for halloween, swim with your kids, cook for people, start a blog, keep trying to have another baby…”